American dancer David Donnelly is an Artist of The Royal Ballet. He studied at The Royal Ballet School and graduated into the Company in 2013.

 Donnelly trained at Northern Cincinnati Youth Ballet and in 2012 reached the finals of the Youth America Grand Prix, where he was awarded the Outstanding Contemporary Dancer Award for his performance of Susie Payne's Ch'i.
 Aged 16 he was awarded a scholarship to study at The Royal Ballet Upper School by American sculptor Richard MacDonald.
 Roles while at the School included Man (Mark Annear's La Destinée) in the 2013 annual matinee.

-Donnelly's repertory with the Company has included roles in Don Quixote, Romeo and Juliet and The Rite of Spring.
+Donnelly's repertory with the Company has included roles in Scènes de ballet and Don Quixote.
 He has created roles for Aakash Odedra in The Royal Ballet's Draft Works and for Deloitte Ignite 2014.

 News and features